SeUniVr/PLC-RE/README.md

 ## 4.1 Data processing

 Execute the script 	**_convertoCSV.py_** then **_mergeDatasets.py_** to convert the JSON files to a CSV datasets.
-this executions are two CSV files saved in the directories _PLC_CSV_ and _process-mining/data_.
+The outputs are two CSV files saved in the directories _PLC_CSV_ and _process-mining/data_.
  ```
   python3 convertoCSV.py
   python3 mergeDatasets.py